-The Real Estate Council of British Columbia (RECBC) is a regulatory agency established by the provincial government in 1958.
-Its mandate is to protect the public interest by enforcing the licensing and licensee conduct requirements of the Real Estate Services Act.
-The Council is responsible for licensing individuals and brokerages engaged in real estate sales, rental and strata property management.
-The Council also enforces entry qualifications, investigates complaints against licensees and imposes disciplinary sanctions under the Act.
+The Real Estate Council of British Columbia protects the public interest by enforcing the licensing and licensee conduct requirements of the Real Estate Services Act.
+We license individuals and brokerages engaged in real estate sales, rental and strata property management, set entry qualifications, investigate complaints against licensees and impose disciplinary sanctions under the Act.

 Core Business Areas

-Under the authority of the Real Estate Services Act, the Council is responsible for determining what is appropriate education for individuals seeking to be licensed as real estate practitioners, including real estate representatives, associate brokers and managing brokers engaged in real estate sales, rental and strata property management.
-The administration of licensing courses has been delegated to the University of British Columbia’s Sauder School of Business (Real Estate Division), Vancouver.
+RECBC is responsible for determining the appropriate education for individuals seeking to be licensed as real estate practitioners.
+The administration of licensing courses is delegated to the UBC Sauder School of Business, Real Estate Division.

-In addition to establishing licensing guidelines and reviewing licensing courses, the Council considers a multitude of education and experience exemption requests from both licensees and members of the public on a daily basis.
+In addition to establishing licensing guidelines and reviewing licensing courses, RECBC considers education and experience exemption requests from licensees and prospective licensees.

 Relicensing Education Program

-In 2007 the Council introduced a Relicensing Education Program (REP).
-REP requires licensees to complete education requirements during the licensees’ two-year licence period as a condition of continued licensing.
-For further information about REP requirements, click here.
+RECBC’s Relicensing Education Program (REP) requires licensees to complete education requirements during the licensees’ two-year licence period as a condition of continued licensing.
+Find further information about REP requirements.

-The Council is responsible for all licensing procedures associated with both individuals and brokerages under the Real Estate Services Act.
-The Council administers a number of processes in connection with the issuance of licences including the following:
+RECBC is responsible for licensing individuals and brokerages under the Real Estate Services Act.
+We administer a number of processes in connection with the issuance of licences including:

 - conducting criminal record checks